Frameworks

 - Fire a signal and let UI, audio, VFX, and gameplay all react in their own space.

-- Keep things decoupled so you can swap or remove systems without a hunt-and-replace session.
+- Keep things decoupled so you can swap or remove systems without a “squash all the bugs caused by coupling” session.

 For bigger, messier projects, Pulse quietly scales up with you: